galastrostats/general/git-tutorial/05-branches.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 At this point if we open up `pluto.txt` with vi we'll see that both Wolfman's and Dracula's versions of the last line are shown as choices, whereas Wolfman's new author order is assumed to be correct.
-Git recognizes that the author order in the dracula branch was from before the wolfman branch was created, so the author order from Wolfman takes precedence.
+Git recognizes that the author order in the dracula branch was from before the wolfman branch was created, so the author order from the wolfman branch takes precedence.
 However, we have to actually edit the file to remove Dracula's bloodthirsty last line, because git isn't sure whether Wolfman's or Dracula's last lines should be considered better.
-Again, using `git diff` before git merge would reveal all the differences, in case you want to know.
+Again, using `git diff` before git merge would reveal all the differences, allowing us to perform edits manually before merging.

 Let's try this now (our merge failed anyway).

 ```
 $ git diff master dracula
+diff --git a/pluto.txt b/pluto.txt
+index c6bbb49..bb7d4da 100644
+--- a/pluto.txt
++++ b/pluto.txt
+@@ -1,4 +1,4 @@
+-Co-signers: Wolfman, Dracula, Frankenstein, and Mummy +Co-signers (alphabetical order for now): Dracula, Frankenstein, Mummy, and Wolfman It is so a planet!
+ A planet with a heart on its surface; what's not to love?
+-Pluto and Charon are two planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon!
++And hearts have lots of blood, yum.
 ```

-The extra differences result because in the attempted merge, git already changed `pluto.txt` to show the conflicts.
+In this case git doesn't judge which differences to treat as conflicts, it just shows all of them.